GRESB/tableau-server/README.md

 where one is the primary node, and the other two are the workers.
 The workers will boot up and wait for a bootstrap file that the primary creates in a shared volume (we use EFS for that volume, but other options are possible, PRs are welcome for adding those).
-Once the boostrap file is available to the workers, they will complete their own installation.
+Once the bootstrap file is available to the workers, they will complete their own installation.

 If for any reason the primary pod does not create the bootstrap file automatically, use the following Tableau Server Management command, on the primary pod, to generate it.